jgraving/DeepPoseKit/README.md

 DeepPoseKit is designed with a focus on *usability* and *extensibility*, as being able to go from idea to result with the least possible delay is key to doing good research.
 [Check out our preprint](https://www.biorxiv.org/content/10.1101/620245v3) to find out more.

+Note: This software is still in early-release development.
+Expect some adventures.

 <p align="center">
 <img src="https://github.com/jgraving/jgraving.github.io/blob/master/files/images/zebra.gif" max-height:256px>
 <img src="https://github.com/jgraving/jgraving.github.io/blob/master/files/images/locust.gif" max-height:256px>